 With the introduction of online casinos, online blackjack quickly became popular.
 The classic casino game became accessible to everyone from the comfort of their own homes.
 Now, even beginners can play blackjack without going to a land-based casino, and the advanced technology of online casino makes it easier than ever to learn and play at your own pace.

-Blackjack is easy to find at online casinos.
+Blackjack is easy to find at online casinos in the Live Casino section.
 If it isn't under its own label of "Blackjack", look under the "Table Games" category.
 After selecting which type of blackjack you want to have a go at, do the following:

 - At the bottom of the game table, there are different values; choose one to bet.